andr-groth/VAE-precip-predict/examples/VAEp_explore.md

 ## Reconstruction in grid space

 In the following, the model output is projected into the grid space by forming the scalar product of the model output with the EOFs.
-The reult is exported as netCDF file.
+The result is exported as netCDF file.

 ### Load EOFs